pangeo-forge/pangeo-forge-recipes/docs/user_guide/examples/index.md

 )
 ```

-The available transform options are all covered in the {doc}`../api_reference`.
-Many of these options are explored further in the {doc}`../tutorials/index`.
+The available transform options are all covered in the {doc}`../../api_reference`.
+Many of these options are explored further in the {doc}`../index`.

 All recipes need a place to store the target dataset.
-Refer to {doc}`storage` for how to assign this and any other required storage targets.
+Refer to {doc}`../storage` for how to assign this and any other required storage targets.

 Once your recipe is defined and has its storage targets assigned, you're ready to
-move on to {doc}`execution`.
+move on to {doc}`../../deployment`.

-### Reference Recipes
+## Reference Recipes

 Like the Xarray to Zarr recipes, this category of recipes allows us to efficiently access data from a
 collection of source files.
 Unlike the standard Zarr recipes, these reference recipes utilize